 Training

 The self-paced Gato training in Canvas is available to all TXST faculty, staff, and students.
 Training must be successfully completed before anyone is allowed to have access to the Gato CMS.
-Aside from regular Gato training, editors can take Calico Transition Training as well in order to learn more about how to successfully create or redesign a website to provide a great experience for visitors.
+Aside from regular Gato training, team members can take Calico Transition Training as well in order to learn more about how to successfully create or redesign a website to provide a great experience for visitors.

 -